-Checkpoints: The Guam Highway Patrol is currently being upgraded in manpower services and with the shortage of manpower at this time, they are diligently working in conducting STEP on Guam's roadways to rid our island of aggressive drivers, speedsters and drunk drivers for the benefit of the overall community.
+Checkpoints: The Guam Highway Patrol is currently now upgraded in manpower services and they are diligently working in conducting STEP on Guam's roadways to rid our island of aggressive drivers, speedsters and drunk drivers for the benefit of the overall community.
 The increase of enforcement and education can remedy the problems of DUI and speeding on Guam's roadways.
 The Guam Highway Patrol identifies specific roadways based on high crash locations for the STEP enforcement.